-Now you can use Windows' built-in cleanup functions to create more space: they do so by emptying the Recycle Bin, and removing temporary and other files you no longer need.
-In Windows 10, just type Disk Clean-up in the search box next to the Windows Start button.
+Removing as much junk as possible will help to restore your device's responsiveness.
+Windows has built-in cleanup functions to create more space: they do so by emptying the Recycle Bin, and removing temporary and other files you no longer need.
+Just type Disk Clean-up in the search box next to the Windows Start button.

 Delete programs you don't use or need

-3: Defrag your hard drive
+Defrag your hard drive

-Once you have removed uneccessary files and programs from your PC, a good next step is to compact the remaining data so that your PC can access data in as efficient manner as possible.
+Once you have removed unnecessary files and programs from your PC, a good next step is to compact the remaining data so that your PC can access data in as efficient manner as possible.

-Defragging or defragmenting your hard drive is a way of speeding up your PC or laptop in Windows - in principle, at least.
+Defragging your hard drive is a way of speeding up your PC or laptop in Windows - in principle, at least.
 The idea is that as data is saved and resaved to the spinning disc in your hard drive, small packets of information are deposited in random places all over the platter.
 This then takes longer to read, when Windows calls upon your hard drive to find out information.

 By defragmenting or compacting that data the operating system removes the gaps between packets of data, moving it all closer to the middle of the disc.
 This in turn makes each access of the hard drive quicker, by a tiny amount.
 It should improve the speed of your PC or laptop, even if it does so by only an imperceptible amount.

-The only exception to this is if your PC has an SSD.
+Don't defrag if your PC has an SSD.
 Defragmenting an SSD doesn't make sense as the technology is completely different, so don't do it!

-In Windows 8 and Windows 10 your PC, laptop or tablet will defrag itself by default every week, thanks to the scheduled task: Optimise Drives.
+In Windows 10 defragmentation is automatic and your computer will sort itself out every week thanks to the scheduled task: Optimise Drives.
 So if you haven't changed any settings, you shouldn't need to defrag.
-But if you aren't sure and you want to check the status of- or manually defrag your drive open Search and type in 'Defragment'.
-One of the results will be 'Defragment and optimise your drives'.
+But if you aren't sure and you want to check the status of- or manually defrag your drive open Search and type in Defragment.
+One of the results will be Defragment and Optimise Drives.
 Select this.

 You'll see a dialog featuring a list of the hard drives in your PC or laptop, their media type, when they were last defragged, and how fragmented they are.
 You really need to defrag only if the drive is more than 10 percent fragmented.
 If you can't see a figure in Current status, to find out if a particular drive needs to be optimized highlight it and hit Analyze.
 Then confirm your choice.
 This will update the Current status column.